D'Oyly Carte Opera Company: Later years and closing

 The company visited Denmark in 1970, Rome in 1974, and gave its last American tours in 1976 and 1978.
 Its last tour, in Australasia, conducted by the company's new musical director, Fraser Goulding, was a success in 1979.
 After the 1979 tour, the rising costs of mounting year-round professional light opera without any government support, despite some generous private contributions, caused the company to accrue increasing losses.
 In 1980 the English Arts Council's Music Panel and Touring Committee recommended that the Arts Council make a grant to the company, but this idea was rejected.
 The company's fans made an effort to raise private funds, but these were insufficient to make up the accelerating losses.
 In 1981 the producer George Walker proposed to film the company performing all of the Gilbert and Sullivan operas but backed out.
 Bridget D'Oyly Carte was forced to close the company in 1982, after a final London season in which Reed and Masterson returned as guest artists.
 It gave its last performance on 27 February 1982, at the Adelphi Theatre.
 A three-LP recording of this performance was released, which included songs from all of the Gilbert and Sullivan operas.
-The company had operated nearly continuously for 107 years since the opening of Trial by Jury in 1875.
-Even after it closed, the company's productions continued to influence the productions of other companies.
+Richard D'Oyly Carte and his opera companies had presented Gilbert and Sullivan works nearly continuously for 107 years since the opening of Trial by Jury in 1875.
+Even after it closed, the company's productions continued to influence the productions of other Gilbert and Sullivan companies.